 A great tool to help you achieve distance from your thoughts is to practice mindfulness.
 Mindfulness will train your brain to be more aware of the thoughts and feelings as they’re occurring.

 The practice of mindfulness will help create a space between your emotions and your reaction to them.
 This pause in between helps you create a reasonable response to your feelings and not an impulsive, rushed reaction.

-In addition to mindfulness, another strategy for dealing with thoughts and emotions is to label them.
+In addition to mindfulness, another way to control thoughts and emotions is to label them.
 The next time you’re experiencing strong sensations, sit back and just look at them in your mind.
-As they appear, label them thoughts.
+As they appear, label their thoughts.
 When you think of something, visualize it and give it a tag.
-See it and say “that’s a thought.”
+See it and say, “That’s a thought.”
 Do the same for feelings.

 Another defusion technique is a slightly different version of the labeling technique described above.